cobbler/cobbler/docs/cobbler-conf.rst

 nsupdate_enabled
 ================

-This enabled or disables the replacement (or removal) of records in the DNS zone for systems created (or removed) by Cobbler.
+This enables or disables the replacement (or removal) of records in the DNS zone for systems created (or removed) by Cobbler.

 .. note:: There are additional settings needed when enabling this.
 Due to the limited number of resources, this won't